EricaLinaG/Emacsn/README.md

 ### Installing the base and default profiles.

-There are two paths to take here.
+There are a few paths to take here.
 Install the basic stuff which will give you Ericas-Emacs as the default emacs, or if your emacs install has an init.el and normally lives in .emacs.d you can set it to the default now.
+Or Use one of the other available configurations as default.

 #### Choice 1:  Take whatever is there
 Install the base as well as the default profiles.
 It can all be changed later